 If you are planning to make canned corned beef and cabbage this St. Patricks’s Day, I am here to tell you why shouldn’t use a can.
 We have such an easy corned beef and cabbage slow cooker recipe that will change your mind.

 We’re back at it again, cooking with BEER!
 We made this recipe special for St.Patrick’s Day, so pay close attention if you’re looking to tune up your classic corned beef and cabbage recipe this year, we added a special ingredient for you – Beer. yes, beer.
 But not just any beer…

-Hey, if you mistyped corn beef and cabbage with beer instead of “corned” in the search engine, we still want you to get the right recipe.
+So how to cook corned beef brisket in slow cooker?
+First thing first, if you mistyped corn beef and cabbage with beer instead of “corned” in the search engine, we still want you to get the right recipe.
 You are in the right place so please continue reading.